Foundation year (Year 0):

 - Prospective students who do not meet the above criteria may be considered on an individual basis and may be called for interview.

 For specific information on entry requirements or if your qualification isn't listed, please either contact Admissions or refer to the UCAS Course Search.

 Applicants should have five GCSEs including English Language (or Welsh First Language), Mathematics* and Science at grade C or above / grade 4 or above (for applicants holding newly reformed GCSEs in England) plus 112 points from at least 3 A levels (or equivalent).
 Typical offers may include:

-- 112 points from at least three A levels to include grades BC; or A level grades CCC along with the Welsh Baccalaureate Advanced Diploma at grade C
+- 112 points from at least three A levels to include grades BC; or A level grades CCC along with the Welsh Baccalaureate – Advanced Skills Challenge Certificate at grade C

 - QCF BTEC Extended Diploma Distinction Merit Merit